 ABOUT THE LAB

-The O’Neill lab studies Attention-Deficit/Hyperactivity Disorder (ADHD), a neurodevelopmental disorder that for many emerges early in childhood.
+Dr. O’Neill's Attention & Neuropsychological Development (ATTEND!)
+Lab studies Attention-Deficit/Hyperactivity Disorder (ADHD), a neurodevelopmental disorder that for many emerges early in childhood.
 Although some children who show high levels of inattention and/or hyperactivity during preschool do not go on to develop ADHD, many do go on to receive an ADHD diagnosis at school age; for the majority of these children, ADHD persists through adolescence and adulthood with varying degrees of severity.
 Given the high prevalence of the disorder, its chronicity, and associated functional impairment, better understanding of the factors that affect the course of the disorder is needed, as is the development of evidence-based interventions.